mjambon/thoughts/src/definitions/definitions.md

 either exists or doesn't exist.

 *** artificial
-title: Artificial
+title: artificial

 The property of being created by [individuals], as opposed to being imposed by the [model] of the [world] in which the individuals exist.

 *** identity
-title: Identity
+title: identity
 synonyms: identities

 The collection of properties associated with an [individual].

 *** set
-title: Set
+title: set
 synonyms: sets

 A set as defined in [mathematics] by the axioms of set theory.

 *** rule
-title: Rule
+title: rule
 synonyms: rules

 An [artificial] constraint.
 Unlike a physical constraint which can